 I really recommend either using a crate or small exercise pen, or even a bathroom or utility room for your puppy when you aren’t around the watch him or her closely.
 This is important for their safety and with potty training you want to make sure that your puppy is not left unsupervised to run freely through the house and have accidents.
 They are easy to forget, so if you get busy remember to put your puppy in a crate or xpen with puppy pads.
 I’ve put the puppy on a leash attached to my wrist or belt loop before so that I would feel when the puppy started getting restless.
 Take your puppy outside or to a pad every 1-2 hours, or after they wake up from a nap or after a meal.
 If you take your puppy outside and they come inside and go potty your baby needs less distractions outside.
 Setting up a small pen outside where you can watch but not distract can help.
 If you want to use pads or a litter box make sure your puppy isn’t too far away from the pad and can find it easily.
 If you have to set several up around in the areas where you are often you can slowly decrease the number.
 The most important thing is to not let them get in the habit of having accidents.
 Keep them supervised when they are young and slowly give them more freedom.
 Don’t let them run wild with too much freedom while they are a baby.

 I recommend pet insurance, if an expensive injury or illness happens it will be so much more affordable.
 If you are interested I can get you a free month of Trupanion that will start the day you pick your puppy up.
 Even if you don’t renew it and pay for a month I really recommend the free month.
 I had a buyer drop a puppy two days after she got her and just the surgery to repair her leg was over $2000.
 Puppies can be accident prone and find all kinds of stuff to get into as they get used to your home.
-Emergency vet visits can cost thousands.
+Emergency vet visits can cost thousands and usually have to be paid upfront before they will help your pet.
 That first few months of insurance can be a big help as your puppy learns your home.

 Small and young puppies are prone to blood sugar drops, especially in times of stress.
 Playing too much without eating a meal or getting chilled can cause blood sugar levels to drop.
 Puppies get busy playing and don’t always eat.
 Symptoms of low blood sugar are weakness, lethargy, stumbling or seeming clumsy, pale gums, and in severe cases the puppy will seem to be passed out or have seizures.
 If your puppy doesn’t seem normal give it some kind of sugar, Nutrical, Karo or just sugar dissolved in water all work.
 If in doubt get some sugar into them and see if it helps.
 In the case your puppy is unresponsive please get emergency vet help ASAP.
 Left untreated hypoglycemia will kill your puppy, please know the signs and watch how your puppy eats, don’t just leave a bowl of food out, make sure the puppy is eating.
 Keep Nutri Cal, Karo Syrup or maple syrup on hand, or sugar mixed with water will also work and is fast.
 A syringe or eyedropper like from baby medicine will work well to give sugar.
 If your puppy shows any of the signs give them a dose of one of these fast.
 If your puppy doesn’t start responding within 10-15 minutes give another dose and call your vet right away.
 A bigger puppy is less prone to hypoglycemia but all puppies can have a blood sugar drop.
 If your puppy’s blood sugar gets low and you give sugar it is important to follow with carbs and protein.
 If you have trouble getting your baby to eat or have to give a sugar source please get in touch with me, you can call or text at 573 604 0727 to help follow up.
 If your puppy gives you trouble eating please get in touch with me.
 I’ve bred yorkies for over 15 years and have dealt with all kinds of stubborn little ones who wanted to get picky, I’ve got lots of different ideas to try.
 I’d much rather you call if in doubt or having trouble than your baby get low blood sugar.